||April 2 23:59|

 Write a document describing the design and implementation of your project,

 problem you solved, and what your code does.
-The code and writeups will
+You can either send the code to

-Prepare a short in-class presentation about the work that you have
+Prepare a short presentation about the work that you have done for

 Half-baked project ideas